Erp (Germany)

 Erp is a village in Erftstadt, North Rhine-Westphalia, Germany.
-It has about 2650 inhabitants (2006).
+It had about 2650 inhabitants in 2006.

 Location and appearance

 Erp is located 25 km south-west of Cologne in an open and flat landscape about 125 metres above sea level.
 The municipal territory covers 1630 ha.
 The soil is a rich loess.
 The land outside the village is entirely used for agricultural purposes, with sugar beet, wheat, barley and potatoes being the main products.
 A small brook, the Erpa, rises a few hundred meters west of the village and flows through it in an easterly direction.

 Erp's widely visible landmark is the high white tower of St. Pantaleon's church in the centre of the village.
 A large number of farm houses and buildings, many of which have been transformed into accommodation over the last years, still characterise the appearance of the village.
 A green band of meadows and gardens on both sides of the Erpa runs through the old centre.
 Many new buildings – mostly detached houses – built as of the 1960s around the old centre complete the picture.